titawigna/repositoryModule18/README.md

 Project Objective:
 This project aims to apply the theory about Building Depedency Tools Management about Gradle.
-Notes = This project is limited to what has been taught in the Video Lessons of Module 20.

 How to run the project:
 To run the project, on terminal input "./gradlew greetingTask -Pname=YourName" command to run the project.